 In addition, biodegradable plastics do not degrade under normal conditions.
 In fact, they must be subjected to high temperatures for a long period of time to decompose.
 Therefore, they do not decompose in the ocean and should be sent to large municipal composters; however, such facilities are few and far between, which is why there is little-to-no curbside service that will collect them.
 And, believe it or not, biodegradable plastic is not recyclable and, if it mixes with standard plastic, the entire recycling feed will be compromised.

 Comparable resins (bioplastics), made out of corn and starch, are not any better.
 Your parents likely told you not to throw away your food.
 Well, they were wise.
 In short, throwing away such packaging drives the price of food through the roof, significantly impacting the world’s poor.
-Growing corn for bioplastics means there is less land to grow corn for food – by some estimates 25% less.
+Growing corn for bioplastics means there is less land to grow corn for food.
 In addition, corn is a huge feed crop for chickens and cows, costing farmers more money — and that cost is passed to consumers.
-Corn also depletes the soil of all its nutrients every season, so farmers have to wait two years before replanting it in the same field.
+Corn also depletes the soil of its nutrients every season, so farmers have to wait two years before replanting it in the same field.
 Therefore, biodegradable does not necessarily equate to sustainable.

 What about wood fiber products?
 Well, first consideration is global deforestation, which impacts the environment.
 In addition, these packages use bonding agents (adhesives) to hold the slurry fibers together and assist with moisture; therefore, they are conventionally lined with thin polymer film (PE).
 This type of tray requires a combination of adhesives, oil-based polymers, and cellulose (wood fiber) in order for the film to adhere to the fiber.
 The Materials Recovery Facilities (MRF), which handle recycling, cannot separate the film (which is recyclable) from the fiber (which is not recyclable).
 And the composting facility, which is generally required for the fiber portion of the tray to degrade, cannot separate the paper side (which is compostable) from the film (which is not compostable).
 The result: you now have a package that cannot be composted, biodegraded, or recycled.